Since big data first entered the tech scene, the concept, strategy, and use cases for it has evolved significantly across different industries.

 With an increased reliance on cloud storage, companies have also started to implement other cloud-based solutions, such as cloud-hosted data warehouses and data lakes.

 For more on data warehousing: 15 Best Data Warehouse Software & Tools

 Much of the increase in big data over the years has come in the form of consumer data or data that is constantly connected to consumers while they use tech such as streaming devices, IoT devices, and social media.

-AI and ML solutions are exciting on their own, but the automations and workflow shortcuts that they enable are business game changers.
+AI and ML solutions are exciting on their own, but the automation and workflow shortcuts that they enable are business game-changers.

 With the continued growth of big data input for AI/ML solutions, expect to see more predictive and real-time analytics possibilities in everything from workflow automation to customer service chatbots.

 Different industries are picking up on big data and seeing many changes in how big data can help their businesses grow and change.
 From banking to healthcare, big data can help companies grow, change their technology, and provide for their data.

 Banks must use big data for business and customer accounts to identify any cybersecurity risk that may happen.
 Big data also can help banks have location intelligence to manage and set goals for branch locations.